 Fourth time: escape

-This period elapses with pressure slightly higher than atmospheric pressure (overpressure in the exhaust) due to the resistance that the gases must overcome when passing through the valve and the exhaust ducts and therefore represents positive work.
-The piston of the reciprocating engine can not, however, expel all the gases, because a part of them occupies the combustion chamber.
+This period elapses with pressure slightly higher than atmospheric pressure (overpressure in the exhaust) due to the resistance that the gases have to overcome when passing through the valve and the exhaust ducts and therefore represents positive work.
+The reciprocating engine piston cannot, however, expel all gases, because a part of them occupies the combustion chamber.

-Meanwhile, the opening at 12 of the intake valve has begun, so that in 2 it is already fully open, and at this point it offers the maximum passage section for the new aspiration phase.
+Meanwhile, the opening at 12 of the intake valve has started, so that at 2 it is already fully open, and at this point offers the maximum passage section for the new suction phase.
 Thus begins a new cycle, which will be repeated regularly.